FirespriteLtd/website/site/content/games/pages/air-force-special-ops-nightfall.md

       Developed in conjunction with USAF combat controllers, get a first hand look at the training undertaken and equipment used by Special Ops Airmen in preparation for being combat ready.
-  - title: Experience multiple career fields
+  - title: Multiple career fields
     body: >-
       Four career fields are available for players to train and specialise in; Combat control, Pararescue, Special Operations Weather and Tactical air control party, with multiple scenarios for each field which increase with difficulty.
-  - title: Head into combat
+  - title: Deploy into combat
     body: >-
-      Complete your training and put your skills to the ultimate test in a simulated combat mission.
+      Complete your training and put your skills to the ultimate test in a simulated combat mission, deploying into a theatre of war.
 Have you got what it takes?
 media:
   screenshots:
     - alt: test
       src: /images/uploads/Nightfall-2.jpg
     - alt: Night Mission
       src: /images/uploads/Nightfall-3.jpg
+    - alt: Getting ready to jump
+      src: /images/uploads/Nightfall-1.jpg
 buy:
   - platforms: ps4
     title: USAF Airforce